-New claims for unemployment benefits rose last week but the underlying trend continued to point to improving labor market conditions as the factory sector in the Midwest held firm in December.
+New claims for unemployment benefits rose more than expected last week, a government report showed on Thursday, but the underlying trend continued to point to improving labor market conditions.

 Initial claims for state unemployment benefits increased 15,000 to a seasonally adjusted 381,000, the Labor Department said.
-Economists had expected claims to rise to 375,000.
+The prior week's claims data was revised up to 366,000 from the previously reported 364,000.

 The four-week moving average - a better measure of trends - fell 5,750 to 375,000, the lowest level since June 2008.